Beaune Explained

 Area Km2:31.30

-Beaune (in French pronounced as /bon/) is the wine capital of Burgundy in the Côte d'Or department in eastern France.
+Beaune (pronounced as /fr/) is the wine capital of Burgundy in the Côte d'Or department in eastern France.
 It is located between Lyon and Dijon.
 Beaune is one of the key wine centers in France, and the center of Burgundy wine production and business.
 The annual wine auction of the Hospices de Beaune is the primary wine auction in France.

 The town is surrounded by some of the world's most famous wine villages, while the facilities and cellars of many producers, large and small, are situated in the historic center of Beaune itself, as they have been since Roman times.
 With a rich historical and architectural heritage, Beaune is considered the "Capital of Burgundy wines".
 It is an ancient and historic town on a plain by the hills of the Côte d'Or, with features remaining from the pre-Roman and Roman eras, through the medieval and renaissance periods.